WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 Install only reputable plugins

 First, you should determine when the plugin was last updated.
-Some plugins are updated on a weekly basis.
+Some plugins are updated every week.

 If you come across a plugin that hasn’t been updated in more than a year, don’t install it.